lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 elaborate, expensive and time consuming experimental procedures and considerable effort is invested in the generation of such data.
-Multiple research groups have described a variety of approaches to establish high quality proteome-wide datasets.
+Multiple research groups have described a variety of approaches to establish high quality proteome-wide datasets (see for example @Gatto2010 for a review, and @hyper [@Itzhak:2016] for recent examples).
 However, data analysis is as critical as data production for reliable and insightful biological interpretation.
 Here, we walk the reader through a typical pipeline for the analysis of such data using several Bioconductor packages for the R statistical programming environment.

 The main package to analyse protein localisation data is , which offers a set of dedicated functions for the analysis of such data. itself relies on to manipulate and process quantitative proteomics data.
 Many other packages are used by for clustering, classification and visualisation.
+Support for interactive visualisation is offered by the `pRolocGUI` package.

 In this workflow, we will describe how to prepare the spatial proteomics data starting from a spreadsheet containing quantitative mass